Industrial Complex (album)

-Industrial Complex is a studio album from British EBM group Nitzer Ebb.
+Industrial Complex is the sixth studio album by British EBM group Nitzer Ebb.
 It was released by Major Records on 22 January 2010 in Europe, fifteen years after the band's last studio album.
 It is the band's first release after parting company with Mute Records following its 2006 retrospective, Body of Work.

 The Belgian edition (from Alfa Matrix) includes various bonus tracks.

 Critical reception

 NME wrote that the album "sounds like Depeche Mode if they’d stuck with the dark stuff rather than soundtracking tawdry Home Counties swingers parties."
 The Quietus called the album "all kinds of awesome."